PS Form 3624: Nonprofit Mailing Application

 List Processing

 We process your donor/member list through CASS/DPV and NCOA to ensure deliverability and presort accuracy.
-Keeping your list current through regular address change processing is the single biggest factor in mailing ROI.
+Regular address change processing is the single biggest factor in mailing ROI.

 4